GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold"> Improve accuracy of user's last sign-in information for Automation API Get User Info <i>with lastSignIn=true</i> </summary>

-We identified an issue where user's *signInActivity* may not have up-to-date information, lagging by two days.
-To address this, we will be calling *v1.0/auditLogs/signIns* in addition to the current *signInActivity* we are using to improve the accuracy of the user's last sign-in information.
-Note that *v1.0/auditLogs/signIns* can only retrieve information for the last 30 days.
+We identified an issue where user's last sign-in information may not have up-to-date information.
+To address this, we have pulled the last sign-in information from other sources to improve the accuracy.

-We will implement this improvement to our Automation API *Get User Info* with *lastSignIn=true* parameter.
-We will also refactor our Azure layer to use the v1.0 endpoint instead of beta, which may have caused the issue.

 </details>